-In a profession that combines artistic ability, creativity, typography, photography, video, film, web and computer knowledge; graphic designers are challenged to communicate through a variety of media.
-Consequently, the Bachelor of Arts Degree in Graphic Design is intended to meet the needs of the industry, and create work-ready graduates.
+In a profession that combines artistic ability, creativity, typography, photography, video, film, web and computer knowledge, graphic designers are challenged to communicate through a variety of media.
+Consequently, the Bachelor of Arts Degree in Graphic Design is structured to meet the needs of the industry, and create work-ready graduates.
 This program utilizes current technology, specific to design, and is inclusive of specialized courses in the field of advertising.
 Thus, the graphic design bachelor’s student develops visual, written and verbal communication skills which they employ in their designs.

 COURSES IN THE MAJOR CORE CURRICULUM COURSES